hellopradeep69/topen/README.md

   - You cant normally create a direct keybind in your .tmux.conf
   - i am still working on it
   - it is useless if you bind a key in your .tmux.conf as it need argument
-  - and the only i find it useful is inside neovim [The G.O.A.T editor]
+  - and the only way i find it useful is inside neovim [The G.O.A.T editor]
   - inside neovim while writing code you can easily operate the tool
   - Paste the following code in your nvim config
-  - It is suggest to paste it in your Keybind config of lua i.e keymap.lua
+  - It is suggest to paste it in your Keybind config i.e keymap.lua

-- keybinds
+##### keybinds

 - NOTE: 'leader' should be [space] for convenience